CodeYourFuture/syllabus/docs/git/branches.md

 Most developers avoid doing work on their `main` branch, and always work on some other branch.
 This is because if you commit things to `main`, all new branches you create will have those changes on, and you generally want to make pull requests with only a specific set of changes compared to upstream's `main`.

-TODO: Update this based on whatever we teach the trainees in the git CLI class From now on, your steps to start working on code for a pull request should be:
+From now on, your steps to start working on code for a pull request should be:
 * `git switch main` (switch back to the main branch)
 * `git pull` (pull in any changes from upstream)